Image of GILEAD HIV Logo

 We Are All In This Together

 When it comes to helping end the HIV epidemic, we’re all in this together.
 Not just for one, but for the many.
-We recognize our role within the HIV community and that by working together with community organizations, allied healthcare professionals, and advocates every day, we can help improve the lives of everyone living with HIV, and all those affected by HIV.
+We recognize our role within the HIV community and that by working together with community organizations, allied healthcare professionals, and advocates every day, we can help improve the lives of everyone living with HIV, and for those affected by HIV.
 We're dedicated to standing with the HIV community, advancing research and development, and supporting organizations making meaningful change to help all those impacted by HIV live longer, healthier lives.

 Video Thumbnail: GILEAD HIV What We Live For